 We would expect to see you at Family Services (1st Sunday of each month) or at any of our regular Sunday gatherings (8.00 am, 9.30 am, 6.30 pm).
 Children are welcome at all of these.
 A Children’s Program (for kids aged 3-12 years) operates at the 9.30 am service during school terms.

-A Playgroup runs every Tuesday 9.30-11.30 in the Parish Room for Mums, Dads, Grandparents or Carers with children aged 0-3 years.
+A Playgroup runs every Tuesday 9.30-11.00 am during school term for mums, dads, grandparents or carers with children aged 0-3 years.

 If your child eventually attends Randwick Public School, the Anglican or Protestant SRE class (School Scripture) is another way to express your connection with St Jude’s.

 Our special Family Services at Christmas and Easter are a great opportunity to celebrate God’s love for us in a fun and relaxed setting.